mosu001/hccm/docs/Git and GitHub Guide.md

 $ git status
 ```

 This is the main tool used to determine the state of the various files.
-It will return information such as the current branch, which files if any are currently untracked, which changes have yet to be committed.
+It will return information such as the current branch, which files if any are currently untracked, and which changes have yet to be committed.

 ### git add